Zac Efron, Hugh Jackman, Zendaya and James Corden Take Their Crosswalk Performance to Broadway

 "I'm sorry, Hugh.
 I am.
 I'm sorry," Corden said.
 "Look, you're Hugh Jackman.
 You know?
 You can sing; you can dance; you can act.
 You're the only person on this entire planet who is almost as talented as me and I felt threated by you and I'm sorry."

-Thankfully, the two were able to put their scrabble behind them for the final two show-stopping (and traffic-stopping) numbers.
+Thankfully, the two were able to put their squabble behind them for two final show-stopping (and traffic-stopping) numbers.

 Watch the video to see the cast's performance—and to see Efron attempt to ride a tiny tricycle.